XiaohanMu/RunTrack/README.md

 - **Organize Events**: Create and view running events.
 - **Track Run Sessions**: Record and view user-specific run session data.

+## New Features

+### Friends Management
+- **Add Friend**: Users can add other users as friends.
+- **View Friend List**: Users can view their list of friends.
+- **Invite Friend to Run**: Users can invite friends to join a run session.

+### Navigation Window
+- After login, users are presented with a navigation window to:
+  - Start a running session.
+  - Invite friends.
+  - Track running sessions.

 ## Backend Setup
 1. Navigate to the backend directory:
    ```bash